 Check out more information our materials here.

-A variety of injection-molded plastic part options are available for an online quote.
-If you do not see the material stock you are looking for, please choose "Custom" under the material drop-down on your quote page and submit for an expert engineering review once you have specified features, tolerances, inspection needs, and quantities required.
-Xometry can also use customer-source or customer-supplied resin for production projects!
+If you do not see the material stock you are looking for, please choose "Custom" under the material drop-down on your online quote page and submit it for an expert engineering review once you have specified features, tolerances, inspection needs, and quantities required.
+Xometry can also use customer-sourced or customer-supplied resin for production projects.

 Moldmaker's choice of finish.
 Typically SPI B-3 to D-3 depending on geometry and drafts.
 Interior, non-cosmetic faces, are typically as-machined.

 Range of finishes from Grade 3 diamond / high polish to 320 stone low polish.
 Finishes include: SPI A-1 , SPI A-2, SPI A-3, SPI B-1, SPI B-2, SPI B-3, SPI C-1, SPI C-2, SPI C-3, SPI D-1, SPI D-2, and SPI D-3